 Initially, all guests will be asked to self-quarantine while the Ministry of Health conducts a health risk assessment.
 Extensive contact tracing will occur in order to assess the situation.

 If I have a valid negative PCR test, can I explore the rest of the island?

 Once you have been medically cleared you can explore the island.
-Dominica welcomes you to explore iconic attractions, and activities such as such as hiking, dining, watersports, and health spas.
+Dominica welcomes you to explore iconic attractions, and activities such as hiking, diving, watersports, and health spas.
 You are also encouraged to use certified Service providers (Taxi, tour guide).

 - Travelers from the High-Risk category staying at COVID-19 Certified Properties will be provided with a managed experience both on and off property: